 Google Tag Manager overview

 Google Tag Manager is a tag management system that allows you to quickly and easily update:

 - Tags and code snippets on your website or mobile app, such as those intended for traffic analysis and marketing optimization.
 You can add and update AdWords, Google Analytics, Floodlight, and 3rd party or custom tags from the Google Tag Manager user interface instead of editing site code.
-This reduces errors, frees you from having to involve a web developer, and allows you to quickly deploy new features or content onto your site.
-Read Google Tag Manager for the Web, below.
+This reduces errors and frees you from having to involve a web developer when configuring tags.

-- Configuration and flag values of mobile apps that you have created.
-Instead of rebuilding and deploying new mobile app binaries, you can use the Google Tag Manager interface to change configuration values (for example, timeout, ad position, game play dynamics) and turn on flag-enabled features.
-Read Google Tag Manager for Mobile Apps, below.
+- Configuration and flag values of mobile apps.
+Instead of rebuilding and deploying new mobile app binaries, you can use the Google Tag Manager interface to change configuration values (such as timeouts, ad positioning, game play dynamics) and turn on flag-enabled features.

 Google Tag Manager for web works via its own container tag that you place on all your website pages.
 For mobile, Tag Manager is deployed via an SDK for Android or iOS.
 The container replaces all other manually-coded tags on your site or app, including tags from AdWords, Google Analytics, Floodlight, and 3rd party tags.
 (See a list of supported tags.)
 Once the Google Tag Manager container tag has been added to your site, you update, add, and administer additional tags right from the Google Tag Manager web application.

 Your Google Tag Manager account allows you to administer the tags for one or more websites or mobile apps.
 Although you can set up multiple Google Tag Manager accounts from a single Google account, you’ll typically only need one Google Tag Manager account per company or organization.
 Read Setup and Workflow to learn more.

-Watch this video to learn more about the basics of Google Tag Manager:
+Watch this video to learn more about the basics: